two-uwl/getting_and_cleaning_data_course_project/CodeBook.md

 - Throughout the script, dimensions of data frames are checked to make sure that all operations (merges and transformations) worked properly.

 A description of the features generated from the dataset is as follows, from the documentation included with the original data:
-ÒThe features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+"The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.Ó
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions."

 From the information above, Reyes-Ortiz et al. named the variables as follows:
 - tBodyAcc-XYZ  (separated into X, Y, and Z components)